-At Free Electrons, we are starting to get more and more requests for very cool projects.
+At Bootlin, we are starting to get more and more requests for very cool projects.
 As it can be very frustrating to turn down very interesting opportunities (such as projects that allow us to contribute to the Linux kernel, Buildroot or Yocto Projects), we have decided to look for new engineers to join our technical team.

 Job description in a nutshell